-The What, the Why, the Where, the When, and the How-to: Emergency contraception (EC) is a method of birth control, in that it is a means to prevent pregnancy before it occurs.
-Plan B can prevent pregnancy primarily, by delaying or inhibiting ovulation and inhibiting fertilization, and that may be the only way it works, as it is the way it has been proven to work in clinical studies.
+EC pills can prevent pregnancy primarily by delaying or inhibiting ovulation and inhibiting fertilization, and that may be the only way it works, as it is the way it has been proven to work in clinical studies.
 As explained by the ARHP, "although early studies indicated that alterations in the endometrium after treatment with the regimen might impair receptivity to implantation of a fertilized egg, more recent studies have found no such effects on the endometrium.
 Additional possible mechanisms include interference with corpus luteum function; thickening of the cervical mucus resulting in trapping of sperm; alterations in the tubal transport of sperm, egg, or embryo; and direct inhibition of fertilization.
 No clinical data exist regarding the last three possibilities."

 Some people -- no thanks to a lot of purposefully misleading propaganda -- confuse emergency contraception with medical abortion (sometimes called RU486 or M&M, an abbreviation for mifepristone and misoprostol, two medications used for medical abortion/ the abortion pill), but emergency contraception cannot be used to terminate an existing pregnancy: it can only help prevent one.

 If a pregnancy has already occurred, EC will not be effective: only a method of abortion can be used to intentionally terminate a pregnancy.

-The most prevalent and simple method of emergency contraception is an oral medication, called Plan B or the Morning-After Pill.
-It is a progestin-only hormone -- levonorgestrel -- the same one used in the Mirena IUD and in some types of contraceptive implants and birth control pills.
+The most prevalent and simple method of emergency contraception is levonorgestrel-based EC pills (Plan B, Next Choice, etc).
+Levonorgestrel is the same hormone used in the Mirena IUD and in some types of contraceptive implants and birth control pills.
 It is safe to use for people who cannot use or are sensitive to estrogen.
-People who are allergic or sensitive to levonorgestrel should not use Plan B.
+People who are allergic or sensitive to levonorgestrel should not use levonorgestrel-based EC pills.